artin-hackers/drop/README.md

 ## Notes

 * The methods for checking the item like Item.isItemInMainHand should be checking material, name and lore
 * Why Mana cannot be static?
 Why Item cannot be static?
+Item is abstract, so requires override from subclases.
 * Mana.equip and Mana.interact might not be necessary if Drop interface and Item.interact are defined differently.
 * Mana and items will be properties of DropPlayer.
 They will have limits based on the played.
 * Bug: When charging green mana, if using ground beneath the player, 3 green are added.
+* One of the following:
+    * ~~Register listener in Item, not in ZireaelSword, ...? onInteract will be available for all items~~
+    * Remove onInteract from Item, it will have only isItemInMain hand, event handler will be in specific class if needed